stonkol/gaeta/README.md

 1. A visual 3D pizza with its ingredients
 2. Dynamic price (depending on the pizza and ingredients added on top and if added a beverage)
 3. the flavour, saltiness, spicyness.
 Represented in pie chart
 4. ingredients list (each item having and add or minus button).
-And an add button to add more ingredients
+And an add button to add more ingredients    what do you thing about this page? anything i can improve? do i need react or with typescript/js will work

+## User Journey
+1. Select pizza or Combo
+2. Select one out of five types of pizzas:
+  3. Marinara, Margherita, Diavola, Quattro Formaggi, Siciliana
+4. Select dough (sour, thin or thick)
+  5. If it is combo it will let you choose the drinks.
+(San Pelegrino,
+4. Choose Dine In, Take away, Delivery
+  1. Dine In: Input date to reserve, name and phone
+  2. Take away: Input Date, name, phone
+  3. Delivery: Input name, phone, adress
+5. A success confirmation page is shown
+   - with a button for add another order

 ## Features

 - Include accessibility features for users with disabilities.